Where We Stand:

 In addition to interchangeability between a generic drug recognized as therapeutically equivalent by FDA to its brand-name counterpart, a generic drug may also be safer than a newer medication in the same therapeutic class.
 Generic drugs typically are versions of brand-name drugs that have been available in the marketplace for many years.
 Some generic drugs, referred to as narrow therapeutic index (NTI) drugs, may experience changes in effectiveness or toxicity due to small variances in dosage or blood concentration.
 However, NTI drug therapies are safe and effective in tandem with careful dosage adjustments and patient monitoring.
 The longer a drug has been available, the more health care practitioners know about possible side effects and treatment outcome expectations.
 Promotion of generic drugs can not only lower overall prescription drug spending, but could also prevent unnecessary and unknown side effects from newer treatments.

 AMCP supports legislative and regulatory changes that would promote the development and use of safe, efficacious and equivalent generic drugs and eliminate barriers to the entry of generic drugs into the marketplace.
 AMCP also opposes legislation or regulation that restricts the safe and appropriate generic substitution of NTI drugs.
-Most health plans and pharmacy benefit managers structure their prescription drug coverage to promote the use of generic drugs because they usually offer greater value to payers and patients.
-This is often achieved by using a tiered co-payment structure, where generic drugs have a lower co-payment than brand-name drugs, as well as by encouraging prescribers to consider drugs in a therapeutic class that have a generic alternative instead of a newer, single-source therapy.5 Health plans and pharmacy benefit managers have also been successful in working with payers to develop programs designed to promote the use of generic drugs.
+Most health plans and pharmacy benefit managers (PBMs) structure their prescription drug coverage to promote the use of generic drugs because they usually offer greater value to payers and patients.
+This is often achieved by using a tiered co-payment structure, where generic drugs have a lower co-payment than brand-name drugs, as well as by encouraging prescribers to consider drugs in a therapeutic class that have a generic alternative instead of a newer, single-source therapy.4 Health plans and PBMs have also been successful in working with payers to develop programs designed to promote the use of generic drugs.
 Financial incentives to use generic drugs instead of brand-name drugs should be considered as part of any program designed to increase the use of and access to generic drugs.